Gelila21/Betty-sCusine/README.md

 # Betty-sCusine

 This is an unofficial small business website that I developed.
 The website is designed for a small business and aims to showcase its products, services, and contact information.
+It also enables customers to make reservations.

 Technologies Used

-The website is built using HTML, CSS, and JavaScript.
+The website is built using HTML, CSS, PHP, MySQL and JavaScript.
 It also uses various external libraries such as Font Awesome, and Normalize.

 Features